 Certain medications are potentially hepatotoxic (can damage the liver) and should be used with caution in patients with chronic liver disease.
 In general, NSAIDs should be avoided; acetaminophen at under 2gm per day is the safest choice.

 Aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs) could act to prevent the development of polyps in the colon, which are precursors to most colorectal cancers.
-In one study, patients who took aspirin or other NSAIDs more than 15 times per month at some time during the five years prior to the study were defined as "regular users"; patients who never took medication more than 15 times per month were defined as "non-users".
-After accounting for factors such as diet, lifestyle and family medical history, Dr. Sandler found that regular users of aspirin and other NSAIDs were only half as likely to harbor colon polyps as non-users.
+In one study, after accounting for factors such as diet, lifestyle and family medical history, Dr. Robert Sandler found that regular users of aspirin and other NSAIDs were only half as likely to harbor colon polyps as non-users.
+[Gastroenterology, March 1998, Volume 114, Issue 3, pp.441-447]

 Your body is a highly complex, interconnected system.
 Instead of guessing at what might be wrong, let us help you discover what is really going on inside your body based on the many clues it is giving.